 How do I get my PIN number?

-New freshman: Will register during Quest orientation and should not have an active PIN number.
+New freshman and transfer: Will register during Quest orientation and should not have an active PIN number.

 Who’s my advisor?